gnosia93/eliminate-db-hotblock/readme.md

 Remeber that test result can be varied with difference ab parameter(total request and concurrency) and infra structure spec like rds VM size and IO capacity, and api server spec.
+If you need various test result, please do performance test with different configuration.

 ![web-product](https://github.com/gnosia93/demo-cache/blob/master/document/web-product.png)